deep-coast-eng/deep-coast-eng.github.io/_posts/2026-03-28-home-network-tailscale-nordvpn-mt6000.md

 3. Approve the exit node.

 You must include `--advertise-routes` again when running this command or the subnet route advertisement will be dropped.
 If you encounter issues, check the [GL.iNet forum thread on exit node configuration](https://forum.gl-inet.com/t/how-to-configure-gl-inet-router-to-host-tailscale-exit-node/65958) for community workarounds.

+**Important:** GL.iNet's firmware manages the Tailscale service through its own internal script.
+Firmware updates or router reboots may overwrite the custom CLI flags set by the `tailscale up` command above, disabling the exit node without warning.
+The community-maintained [glinet-tailscale-updater](https://github.com/Admonstrator/glinet-tailscale-updater) script on GitHub can make these changes persistent and also keeps the Tailscale binary up to date.
+It is not affiliated with GL.iNet or Tailscale.
+If you do not use this script, check that the exit node is still advertised after any firmware update or reboot.

 ### Disable Key Expiry on the Router